-Now that we’ve arrived in the exciting new year of 2018, I’m thinking of nothing else right now than my upcoming 5 day trip to New York City (with a weekend layover in Reykjavik, Iceland on the way there).
+Now that we’ve arrived in the exciting new year of 2018, many of you may be thinking a trip to New York City is on the cards.

-1. See the sights from the top of the Empire State Building
+1. See the sights from the Top of the Rock

 2. Marvel at the bright lights of Times Square

-A truly iconic NYC landmark, Times Square might be a totally touristy thing to do, but I can’t possibly miss it on my first visit to the city that never sleeps!
+A truly iconic NYC landmark, Times Square might be a totally touristy thing to do, but you can’t possibly miss it on your first visit to the city that never sleeps!

 3. Wander around Central Park

 Central Park in New York is akin to Hyde Park in London and is yet another place not to be missed.
-However, I will probably skip the horse drawn carriage ride, and instead, opt to see the main parts of this park on foot across several days.
+However, you can probably skip the horse drawn carriage ride, and instead, opt to see the main parts of this park on foot across several days.

 4. Conduct a minute’s silence at the 9/11 Memorial

 I’ve always admired cities that don’t try to forget their past, and instead, choose to remember those who have tragically lost their lives.
-Berlin in Germany is great for this, and I think NYC will be as well, thanks to the humbling 9/11 memorial.
+Berlin in Germany is great for this, and NYC is as well, thanks to the humbling 9/11 memorial.

 5. Visit Grand Central Station & test the ‘Whispering Gallery’

-As a bit of a ‘Gossip Girl’ fanatic, I couldn’t help but include Grand Central Station on my New York City bucket list.
-But actually, since watching an NYC episode of ‘Travel Man’, I’m also dying to try out the ‘Whispering Gallery’.
+As a bit of a ‘Gossip Girl’ fanatic, I couldn’t help but include Grand Central Station on this New York City bucket list.
+But actually, since watching an NYC episode of ‘Travel Man’, I was also dying to try out the ‘Whispering Gallery’.
 It’s said that if you and your partner stand in particular parts of the station, you can have a private conversation with one another with your voices travelling to each other through the stonework (even when whispering)!
-I’d love to find out whether this actually works!
+It really works!

 6. Walk along both the Brooklyn Bridge and Manhattan Bridge

-Two very iconic bridges, two very different walks, and I want to do both!
+Two very iconic bridges, two very different walks, and you will want to do both!

 7. Cruise near the Statue of Liberty

-Although it’s possible to head to the top of the Statue of Liberty, I’m less fussed by this.
-Instead, I’ve heard you can catch a cheap ferry, which takes you past the statue (and offers prime photo opportunities)!
+Although it’s possible to head to the top of the Statue of Liberty, I don’t think it’s necessary as you’ll be seeing the city sights from the Top of the Rock anyway.
+Instead, you can catch a FREE ferry, which takes you past the statue (and offers prime photo opportunities)… perfect!

 8. Admire art at the MET Museum

-I’ve wanted to visit the MET as soon as I found out about the Asian exhibits found there… enough said!
+I had wanted to visit the MET as soon as I found out about the Asian exhibits found there… and it most certainly did not disappoint!
+If you love zen gardens, statues, paintings, and historic artefacts, then you’ll also love the MET.

 9. Photograph the Flatiron Building

-A building that is said to resemble a flatiron (or iron), I simply want to grab a quick photo of it!
-(Just call me a total tourist!)
+A building that is said to resemble a flatiron (or iron), it’ll take you just a few seconds to grab a quick photo of it!

-10. Eat my weight in chocolate at ‘Stick With Me Sweets’
+10. Eat your weight in chocolate at ‘Stick With Me Sweets’

-I first heard about ‘Stick With Me Sweets’ via a Facebook video, and it’s been on my bucket list ever since.
-The chocolates are hand painted and are said to be delicious.
-So, with the purpose of conducting some vital blog research for you all (you know, as a totally selfless act), I plan on eating my weight in chocolate there… or at least as much as I can afford!
-(The chocolates don’t come cheap…) – Find out whether I thought the chocolates were worth it here!
+I first heard about ‘Stick With Me Sweets’ via a Facebook video, and it quickly climbed to the top of my own bucket list.
+The chocolates are hand painted and are absolutely delicious.
+So, with the purpose of conducting some vital blog research for you all (you know, as a totally selfless act), I gorged on a load of chocolates there… or at least as much as I could afford!
+(The chocolates don’t come cheap…) – Find out just how amazing the chocolates were here!

 11. Walk through Chinatown & admire the Mahayana Buddhist Temple

 Whenever I visit large cities, I always checkout the local Chinatown, ‘cos let’s face it, there is always one!
 London, San Francisco, Amsterdam, and now NYC, I’m slowly making my way around them all!
-But in New York’s Chinatown, I’m particularly excited to see the Mahayana Buddhist Temple, which looks amazing!
+But in New York’s Chinatown, you should be particularly excited to see the Mahayana Buddhist Temple – it looks amazing!

 12. Order some drinks in the ‘How I Met Your Mother’ pub

-‘How I Met Your Mother’ used to be one of my favourite TV shows, and so when my fiancé Scott mentioned having a drink in the iconic pub as something to add to our NYC bucket list, I didn’t need much convincing!
+‘How I Met Your Mother’ used to be one of my favourite TV shows, and so when my fiancé Scott mentioned having a drink in the iconic pub as something to add to our own NYC bucket list, I didn’t need much convincing!
+The pub itself smells a little of chlorine, and I’m not convinced I’d actually want to eat there, but for a quick drink, it’s worth it if you like the show.
+You’ll find picture upon picture of the show’s cast, reminding you at every second of where you’re sitting.

 13. Walk along the High Line